Ravelry, The Knitting Website, Bans Trump Talk And Patterns

 There are also pro-Trump projects.
 A member called Deplorable Knitter has posted several hat and scarf patterns that echo the Make America Great Again slogan, along with "build the wall" and Trump 2020 images.

-Reaction to the policy has been as nearly as polarized as reactions to the president himself.
+Reaction to the policy has been nearly as polarized as reactions to the president himself.
 Conservatives and Trump supporters have roundly criticized the changes, saying Ravelry's administrators are biased and limiting free speech.

 "This is equal to bakers who won't bake a cake for a same sex marriage," wrote one Twitter user who goes by Pamelapoppins.
 "Politicizing ravelry leaves a bad taste in my mouth."